-- (a) On 7 March 2019, the Manager declared, on behalf of the Sub-Fund, an interim dividend of RMB16,629 (at RMB0.01 per unit).
-This distribution was paid out on 21 March 2019. - (b) During the period between the reporting date and the date of authorisation of these financial statements, the Sub-Fund has a total subsequent subscription and redemption of RMB4,680 and RMB1,536,121 respectively.
+- (a) On 9 March 2020, the Manager declared, on behalf of the Sub-Fund, an interim dividend of RMB15,485 (at RMB0.01 per unit).
+This distribution was paid out on 23 March 2020. - (b) During the period between the reporting date and the date of authorisation of these financial The outbreak of Coronavirus Disease ("COVID-19 outbreak") in early 2020 had significant impact on global financial markets, the Manager will pay close attention to the development of the COVID-19 outbreak and evaluate its impact on the financial position and operating results of the Sub-Fund.
+This is considered to be a non-adjusting event after the reporting period.
+The Manager will continue to remain alert to the situation and monitor the subscriptions and redemptions of the Sub-Fund.
+During the period between the reporting date and the date of authorisation of these financial statements, the Sub-Fund has a total subsequent subscription of RMB4,639 and redemption of RMB457,405.